eofafrica4lyf/lisk-protocol-challenge/CASE-STUDY.md

 A job could be run to records of old blocks which are too far back in time using the heights, if necessary.

 Off-chaining however poses a major issue.
 The data we retrieve is no more immutable, any value in the database can be changed by anyone with enough access, whether legal or not.

+## Things to do
+ - Convert to Typescript
+ - Write more robust tests: For some unknown reason, I was not able to stub some functions to write more robust test cases.